LiteCore/framework/NoNonsenseCoding.md

 # No Nonsense Coding

 No Nonsense Coding is a provocative coding concept that probably upsets many.
 Used and promoted by T. Almroth - author of LiteCart and the LiteCore framework.
-The purpose is to make as much sense as possible with as little effort as possible when writing program code.
+The purpose is to make as much sense as possible with as little effort as possible when writing code.

 ## Overcomplications - That's total nonsense